Bipartite causal inference with interference, time series data, and a random network: Bipartite interference with time series observational data and a random network

-Let $Y_{tj}(\bm a_t,\bm{g}_{t.j})$ denote the potential outcome for unit $m_j$ at time $t$ had the treatment of the $N$ interventional units been $\bm{a}_t$, and under bipartite connection $\bm{g}_{t.j}$ for unit $m_j$.
-We include the bipartite graph in the notation for potential outcomes to establish that the graph plays a role in how the potential outcomes vary by treatment, but we do {\it not} assume that the network is manipulable.
-The observed outcome corresponds to the potential outcome under the observed treatment and network, as $Y_{tj} = Y_{tj}(\bm A_t,\bm{G}_{t.j})$.
-This notation implicitly states that previous treatments of the interventional units do not drive the contemporaneous outcome of unit $m_j$.
-We discuss this within the context of our study in \cref{sec:real-data}.
+Let $Y_{t}(\overline{\bm a}_t,\overline{\bm{g}}_{t})$ denote the potential outcome for unit $m$ at time $t$ had the treatment path of the $N$ interventional units been $\overline{\bm{a}}_t$, and under bipartite connection path $\overline{\bm{g}}_{t}$.
+The observed outcome corresponds to the potential outcome under the observed treatment and network, $Y_{t} = Y_{t}(\overline{\bm A}_t,\overline{\bm{G}}_{t})$.
+We include the bipartite graph in the notation for potential outcomes to establish that the graph plays a role in how the potential outcomes vary with the interventional units' treatment, but we do not assume that the network is manipulable.
+Potential outcomes are allowed to depend on the most recent and past treatments of the interventional units.
+The following assumption encodes that the treatment of interventional units and the bipartite network drive the potential outcomes only through the exposure and carryover values.

-Each treatment vector $\bm a_t$ might lead to a different potential outcome for unit $m_j$.
-The following assumption codifies that the interventional units' treatment drives potential outcomes only through the resulting outcome unit's exposure based on the bipartite mapping.